 This completes the data selection process.
-Now we manipulate the location of the data displayed in the DataWindow object.
+Next you manipulate the layout of the data displayed in the DataWindow object.

-7 Select File>Return to DataWindow Painter.
+- 7 Select File>Return to DataWindow Painter.
 Click Next to accept the default Color and Border settings.
-Click Finish to generate the DataWindow.

-8 Select File>Save and name the DataWindow d_orders.
-Add a comment to describe the DataWindow.
+Click Finish to generate the DataWindow. - 8 Select File>Save and name the DataWindow d\orders.
+Optionally add a comment to describe the DataWindow.
 Click OK.

-9 In the Detail band of the Design view, use Ctrl/click to select the Order Id: label and orders_order_id.
+9 In the Detail band of the Design view, use Ctrl/click to select the Order Id: label and orders\order\id column.

 Press the Delete key.

 These are the first items under the Header band.
-Since the order_id is for internal use and is not displayed to users, you can delete it.
+The order\id is for internal use and is not displayed to users, so you can delete it.

-10 Select the Cust Name: label and in the Properties view, change the Text property at the bottom to Customer:.
+10 Select the Cust Name: label and in the Properties view, change the Text property (at the bottom of the view) to Customer:.